krustmin/Real-Time_SuperResolution/README.md

 # Real-Time Super Resolution Ver.3.0 #
- - This code aims to convert FHD to 4K within 60 FPS on low-level GPUs or low-level NPU.
+ - This code aims to convert FHD to 4K within 60 FPS on low-level GPUs.
  - In this version, FHD to 4K real-time (60 FPS) operation is possible on the nvida gtx 1060 without optimization(float32)
  - It is not necessary to use TensorCore for real-time opration. (cuda is enough)
  - Model Compression has not done. (pruning, disillation or other technic)